CPB Transparency Requirements

-WBGU-TV seeks to establish the following as part of our commitment to diversity:
+WBGU-PBS seeks to establish the following as part of our commitment to diversity:

 - Expand our Public Advisory Committee for Television (PACT) board to also include individuals with a variety of cultural and ethnic backgrounds.
 We have been able to include an African American female on our board